padoauk/FreeTile/doc/FreeTiles.md

 # FreeTiles
 ## Overview
-FreeTile is a layout framework on Vue.js.
-The main components of FreeTile are TileAera.vue and Tile.vue.
+FreeTiles is a layout framework on Vue.js.
+The main components of FreeTiles are TileAera.vue and Tile.vue.
 On TileArea's region, each tile can be moved or re-sized by the normal mouse actions with a restriction that any tiles are placed on grid and cannot overlap with each other.